- Aldershot Homepage

 How do I secure a property?

-Although occassionally circumstances dictate a different method, we always ensure everyone is treated fairly and will put your verbal offer to the Landlord with the rental amount, move in date, length of tenancy and bit of info on yourselves.
+Although occassionally circumstances dictate a different method, we always ensure everyone is treated fairly and will put your verbal offer to the Landlord with the rental amount, move in date, length of tenancy and bit of info on you and your circumstances.

 Once this is verbally agreed, we will ask you to pay the fee for checking out your references (see Tenant Fees Page) which then secures the property for you and we will take it off the market, giving you peace of mind that, assuming referencing is passed, you will be assured of moving into the property.